rricharz/Tek4010/README.md

 **Login into the system running simh (same or different Raspberry Pi)**

-This makes sense, if you have set up a virtual DZ11 for multiple user login, opening a telnet port at a port.
+This makes sense, if you have set up a virtual DZ11 for multiple user login, opening a telnet port for multiplexed terminals.
 On the PiDP11 using 2.11 BSD, the distribution software has already set up port 4000 for 8 multiuser terminals.
 First, you need to install and test telnet (2.11 BSD needs to be up and running in multiuser mode):